 Different customers interact with businesses across different platforms.

 Successful organizations understand this and will engage with their prospects and customers across a range of channels — social media, text, email, website, app, and of course paper correspondence.

-Using an omnichannel approach helps businesses create a variety of touchpoints throughout the buyer’s journey, and engages customers to the fullest extent technology allows.
+Using an omnichannel approach helps businesses create a variety of touchpoints throughout the buyer’s journey and fully engages customers with the use of technology.

 Companies with the strongest omnichannel customer engagement strategies retain an average of 89% of their customers, as compared to 33% for companies with weak omnichannel strategies.

 Customer Experience Pain Point 2: Poor Website Experience

 57% of customers won’t recommend a business with a poorly designed website on mobile.
 Which means mobile optimization would solve a big customer experience pain point.

 If we could shout this from the rooftops we would: it is absolutely, without exception, imperative that a modern business offers customers a positive website experience that is at least on a par with competitors.